ai/environment/Install.md

 Start installer.

 1. Select Spanish language.
-2. Set the US and Russian keyboard layouts.
+2. Set the only US keyboard layouts.
 Layout switching:
    CapsLock to the first layout, <kbd>Shift</kbd>+<kbd>CapsLock</kbd>, to the last layout.
 3. Use disk manual mode.
 Create partitions automatically.